RafalJachimczyk/markdown-cv/index.md

 __Liverpool Football Club__, Liverpool, UK

 - Software Engineer
-- In-house software engineer for one of the most famous footbal clubs in the world.
+- In-house software engineer for one of the most famous football clubs in the world.

 ### Current interests